review question:

 3. effectors carry out response to change

-receptors detect the greater resistance in arterial walls
+baroreceptors detect the level of resistance in arterial walls

 3. blood calcium level: